zhangjq0908/Easer/docs/en/README.md

 ### Custom Events

-You can chain *Script* (which specifies *Events* or *Condition* as well as its *Profile*) as trees (i.e. setting dependencies), by specifying its *Parent*.
-This mechanism allows Easer to (somewhat) create custom *Events* using Boolean logic (e.g. "and", "or").
+You can combine Scripts (which specifies *Events* or *Condition* as well as its *Profile*) using arbitrary logic operators by placing them in a logic graph.
+This mechanism allows Easer to create custom *Events* using Boolean logic (e.g. "and", "or").

-Easer is adding the support of *Condition* mechanism, and is transforming relevant *Event* to *Condition*, for better expressivity.

-When a node in the *Script* tree changes its state, Easer will take corresponding actions (e.g. when an Event happens, Easer will load its corresponding *Profile* and listen to children nodes).
+When a node in the *Script* graph changes its state, Easer will take corresponding actions (e.g. when an Event happens, Easer will load its corresponding *Profile* and listen to children nodes).

 ### Passing content from Event